 Awarded to undergraduate students with the greatest demonstrated financial need.
 Students must be pursuing their first baccalaureate degree.

 Awarded to full-time undergraduates who demonstrate financial need.
 Funding is limited.
-Students must be pursuing their first baccalaureate degree upon initial enrollment.
+Students must be pursuing their first baccalaureate degree.

 This federally-funded need-based employment program enables eligible undergraduate students to earn money for miscellaneous expenses while gaining practical experience in on- and off-campus jobs.

 Awarded to students who are not eligible for federal work-study.
 Funded and administered by Hood College.
 Limited number of positions are available.

 A need-based student loan program offered to undergraduate and graduate students.
 The interest rate is fixed.
 No interest accrues and generally no payments are due while a student is enrolled on at least a half-time basis.
 Repayment generally begins six months after the student’s enrollment status drops below half-time.

 A non-need-based student loan program offered to undergraduate students.
 The interest rate is fixed.
 The six-month deferment applies only to repayment on the principal.
 Interest accrues when the loan is disbursed.
 Students are mailed quarterly interest statements at which time they may elect to pay the interest.